Nonlinear Hall effect in topological Dirac semimetals in parallel magnetic field: Nonlinear response

 Given our choice of the model, the Berry curvature dipole will be pointing along the $x$-axis (see Eq. \eqref{FirstBerry} below).
 We find it more convenient to consider the situation when electric field lies in the $xy$-plane and compute the current along the $x$-axis.
 In this case the nonlinear Hall contribution to the current is defined by \beg _x^{(2\omega)}=\chi_{xxy}(\omega){\cal E}_x{\cal E}_y. \en

 An interesting property of the quantum kinetic equation~(\ref{Eq4w}) is that the second order corrections to the WDF are formally given by the same expressions as the first order ones, Eq.~(\ref{FirstOrder}), in which we replace $\hat{w}_{\bk\eps}^{(0)}\to\hat{w}_{\bk\eps}^{(1)}$.
 Straightforward analysis shows that the contribution to $\chi_{xxy}$ from the diagonal matrix elements of the velocity operator and WDF given by $[\hat{v}_x]_{11} [\hat{w}_{\bk\eps}^{(2)}]_{11}+[\hat{v}_x]_{22} [\hat{w}_{\bk\eps}^{(2)}]_{22}\propto s\alpha k_x^2$ which gives zero upon the summation over valleys, $s=\pm$.
-We therefore conclude that nonlinear correction to the current must originate from the processes which involve the off-diagonal matrix elements of the WDF.
+Below we will see that in order to get nonzero Hall response one will need to include an in-plane magnetic field.
+We therefore conclude that nonlinear correction to the current will necessarily originate from the scattering processes which involve the off-diagonal matrix elements of the WDF.